-The Board is responsible to ensure that the financial statements are properly drawn up in accordance with the provisions of the Companies Act 2016 and approved accounting standards in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as of financial year ended 31 December 2018 and of their financial performance and cash flows for the financial year then ended.
+The Board is responsible to ensure that the financial statements are properly drawn up in accordance with the provisions of the Companies Act 2016 and approved accounting standards in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at the financial year ended 31 December 2019 and of their financial performance and cash flows for the financial year then ended.

-In preparing these financial statements, the Directors have:-
+In preparing these financial statements, the Directors are satisfied that the Group has:-

-- Adopted suitable accounting policies and applying them consistently; - Made judgement and estimates that are prudent and reasonable; - Ensured applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - Prepared the financial statements on going concern basis.
+- Adopted suitable accounting policies and applied them consistently; - Made judgement and estimates that are prudent and reasonable; - > Ensured applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - Prepared the financial statements on going concern basis.

-The Directors are responsible for keeping proper accounting records which disclose with a reasonable accuracy at any time the financial position of the Company and the Group and to enable them to ensure that the financial statements as prepared to comply with the Companies Act 2016.
+The Directors are responsible for ensuring that the Group keeps proper accounting records which disclose with reasonable accuracy at any time the financial position of the Company and the Group and to enable them to ensure that the financial statements comply with the Companies Act 2016.
 The Directors are also responsible for safeguarding the assets of the Company and the Group and to take reasonable steps for prevention and detection of fraud and other irregularities.